pkriens/pkriens.github.io/_posts/2018-03-22-configuration-updates.md

 ## Config Helper

-I therefore created a _Config Helper_ that can update Configuration Admin programmatically usin the configuration interfaces.
+I therefore created a _Config Helper_ class that can update Configuration Admin programmatically using the configuration interfaces to ge the property names and types.

     @Reference
     ConfigurationAdmin cm;